Use Apache .htaccess file for Next.js static outputs

 },

-The Apache server reads .htaccess file from the host directory and process the redirect rules by conditions.
+); The Apache server reads .htaccess file from the host directory and process the redirect rules by conditions.

-- error document handled by /404 path
+- Error document handled by the /404 path

-- second domain redirect to main domain
+- A secondary domain redirects to the main domain

 RewriteEngine On